Healthy Blueberry Banana Muffins

 - 1/4 cup unsweetened applesauce

-- 2 eggs
+- 2 large eggs

 - 1/4 cup pure raw honey or maple syrup

-- 1/4 cup coconut oil (other oils will work)
+- 1/4 cup coconut oil , (other oils will work)

 - 1 cup all-purpose flour

-- 1/2 cup whole wheat flour
+- 1/2 cup whole wheat pastry flour or white whole wheat flour

 - 1 teaspoon cinnamon